 - 1/4 cup of toasted pumpkin seeds

-- This soup is pureed at the end, so the vegetable only need to be coarsely chopped.
+- This soup is pureed at the end, so the vegetable can be rough chopped.

 - Heat the oil in a large pot and saute the vegetables until the onions start to soften.

 - Add the ginger and curry paste and saute for another minute.

-- Bring to a boil and simmer until the carrots and squash are soft.
+- Bring to a boil and simmer until the carrots and squash are soft (about 20 minutes).